 In 2008, a group of newspaper carriers filed suit against us in the United States District Court for the Southern District of California, claiming to be our employees and not independent contractors.
 The plaintiffs seek relief related to alleged violations of various employment-based statutes, and request punitive damages and attorneys' fees.
 In July 2010, the trial court granted the plaintiffs' petition for class certification.
 We filed an interlocutory appeal which was denied.
-After concluding discovery, we filed a motion to reverse the class certification ruling.
-This motion is currently pending before the trial court.
+After concluding discovery, we filed a motion to reverse the class action ruling, which was granted in part and denied in part.
+A motion to reconsider certification of the remaining class claims is currently pending before the trial court.
 The Company denies the allegations of employee status, consistent with our past practices and industry standards, and will continue to vigorously contest the action, which is not covered by insurance.
-At this time we are unable to predict whether the ultimate economic outcome, if any, could have a material effect on our Consolidated Financial Statements, taken as a whole.
+At this time we are unable to predict whether the ultimate economic outcome, if any, could have a material adverse effect on our Consolidated Financial Statements, taken as a whole.